-Many golf balls are built with two-piece construction, composed of an inner solid core and external cover.
-This design delivers distance, durability and the benefit of reduced spin—a combination best suited for less-experienced players.
-Look to brands including Titleist, Callaway, TaylorMade and Nike to produce top-performing golf balls in a variety of unique hues.
+Many golf balls are built with two piece construction, composed of an inner solid core and external cover.
+This design delivers distance, durability and the benefit of reduced spin.
+Therefore, a combination best suited for less experienced players.
+Likewise, look for brands including Titleist, Callaway, TaylorMade and Nike to produce top performing golf balls in a variety of unique hues.

-Most major golf ball manufacturers offer a wide array of balls that are designed for specific golfers, from the first-time novice to touring professionals.
+Most major golf ball manufacturers offer a wide array of balls.
+These are designed for specific golfers, from the first-time novice to touring professionals.
 If you’re looking for a gift, personalized golf balls can make a work outing or wedding party event more unique.

 Looking for more?
 Check out the Titleist Pro V1 golf balls for an accurate shot and lasting durability.

-Golfers should try a variety of brands when choosing their ball.
+When choosing their golf ball, golfers should try a variety of brands.
 After you have settled on a brand, playing with the same ball on a regular basis will allow you to eliminate one variable in your game.
 Factor in compression rating when looking for the perfect golf ball.
-Compression ratings of more than 100 are appropriate for golfers with a high swing speed, who can carry drives more than 240 feet in the air.
+Compression ratings of more than 100 are appropriate for golfers with a high swing speed.
+These are golfers, who can carry drives more than 240 feet in the air.
 Those with slower swing speeds should select a ball with compression ratings between 80 and 90.

-More advanced players might look to a multi-layer golf ball.
-These balls are composed of a solid core and two to three internal layers designed to produce better feedback and a higher spin.
-Multi-layer balls enable golfers to manipulate their ball flight, while providing better control for shorter shots.
+Equally important, more advanced players might look to a multi-layer golf ball.
+These balls are composed of a solid core and two to three internal layers They are designed to produce better feedback and a higher spin.
+Also, multi-layer balls enable golfers to manipulate their ball flight, while providing better control for shorter shots.

 Golf Ball Comparison Charts – Frequently Asked Questions About Golf Balls